timofann/retail-analytics-db/materials/customers.md

    lowest to the highest values.

-7. **Determination of the segment.** 10% of customers with the shortest visit intervals have the highest frequency of visits and belong to the `High` segment.
-The next 25% of customers with the shortest visit intervals are in the `Medium' segment.
-The remaining 65% of customers are in the `Low` segment.
-The data is specified in the ` Customer_Frequency_Segment` field of the Customers table.
+7. **Determination of the segment.** 10% of customers with the shortest visit intervals have the highest frequency of visits and belong to the `Often` segment.
+The next 25% of customers with the shortest visit intervals are in the `Occasionally` segment.
+The remaining 65% of customers are in the `Rarely` segment.
+The data is specified in the `Customer_Frequency_Segment` field of the Customers table.

 Segmentation by churn probability

 8. **Determination of the period after the previous transaction.** It is necessary to determine the number of days passed since the latest transaction at the moment of analysis for each customer.
-This is done by subtracting the date of the latest customer transaction from the current date (date of analysis formation).
+This is done by subtracting the date of the latest customer transaction from the [date of analysis formation](../README.md#date-of-analysis-formation-table).
 Use data from the `Transaction_DateTime` field of [Transactions table](../README.md#transactions-table) for all cards of the customer.